Shopify/remote-dom/.changeset/strict-dom-receiver-policy.md

 '@remote-dom/core': major
 ---

-Require host-owned element and capability allowlists in `DOMRemoteReceiver`.
+Add explicit element configuration to `DOMRemoteReceiver`.

-The receiver now accepts only text and comments by default.
-Configure `elements` with an array of allowed names (creation only), or a map declaring each element's allowed `properties`, `attributes`, `eventListeners`, and `methods`.
-Validation covers nested insertions and subsequent updates.
-Default method calls require an explicit method permission, and calls on the root are denied.
-A custom `call` callback remains an explicit host-controlled override.
+Configure `elements` with an array of element names, or a map specifying each element's `properties`, `attributes`, `eventListeners`, and `methods`.
+An array configures element creation only.
+Without an `elements` configuration, the receiver accepts text and comments.
+Root method calls require a custom `call` callback.

-`RemoteReceiverElement` uses the same restrictions; configure its static `elements` policy in a host-side subclass.
-Existing DOM receiver users must migrate to explicit policies.
-Remote-side element declarations are not sufficient.
+For `RemoteReceiverElement`, configure the static `elements` property in a host-side subclass.
+DOM receiver consumers must migrate to this configuration when upgrading.
 Data-only receivers are unchanged.